 A while back a friend of mine asked me to recommend her a movie or a TV show that had a writer as a main character and all I could think to recommend was All You Need Is A Little Sister.

-Now many would say that it’s strange that I would recommended this show but I’m guessing those who would be saying such things exited out of the tab after the first 10 seconds and didn’t see the rest of the first episode and the other half of you would probably say, can’t you recommend something more normal for your friend but that presents me with a quandary because a lot of TV shows and movies about writers don’t involve the creative writing process that litters All You Need Is A Little Sister.
+Now many would say that it’s strange by the people who have seen this show that I would recommended this show but I’m guessing those who would be saying such things exited out of the tab after the first 10 seconds and didn’t see the rest of the first episode and the other half of you would probably say, can’t you recommend something more normal for your friend but that presents me with a quandary because a lot of TV shows and movies about writers don’t involve the creative writing process that litters All You Need Is A Little Sister.
 To me the writing careers seem more like a side plot to the actual drama occurring.

 A writer writes the girl of his dreams into reality and it’s him just being with her (Ruby Sparks), a man stole the work of someone else and the other person comes back to confront him about it but not doing anything (The Words).